Krawuul/Krawuul/README.md

 It's an endless arcade mining simulation game with a pixel art style.
 You are controlling a mothership sending it's drones to mine every asteroids around.

+On this project I've worked on the drones AI to make them search for asteroids around the players considering filters, and optimized it to fit the game scale.
+I've also made most of the UI.

 <blockquote>
 <b>Technologies used:</b> Unity, C#, Git<br>
 <b>Team size:</b> 2<br>